Smartproxy

 Screen differences between headless browser and regular browser.

-• Some bugs can appear only when using headless browsers.
-As users will hardly ever visit the website with a headless browser, focusing on fixing those problems may shift the developer's attention from more significant issues.
+• Losing focus.
+Some bugs appear only when using headless browsers and users will hardly ever visit the website with a headless browser.
+Focusing on fixing those problems may shift the developer's attention from more significant things.

-• During headless testing, some pages load too fast.
-This makes it challenging to debug inconsistent failures on some elements.
+• Excessive speed.
+During headless testing, some pages load too fast, which makes it challenging to debug inconsistent failures on some elements.

 What headless browser should you choose?